sunshanwen/BP4RNAseq/README.md

 accuracy and sensitivity of RNA-seq analyses by using an optimized pipeline.
 Third, it offers individual tools to provide users full control to fine tune precisely how individual steps are optimized.
-This can allow experienced users to further improve the accuracy and sensitivity of RNA-seq analyses.
+This can allow users to inspect intermediate outputs and thus to further improve the accuracy and sensitivity of RNA-seq analyses.
 Users can also use the package as a toolbox to run the exact tools that suit their needs.
 Last but not least, the package applies to both retrospective and newly generated bulk RNA-seq data analyses and is also applicable for single-cell RNA-seq analyses based on the Alevin algorithm \[1\].

 ## Operating System Requirements